abhishhek70/Angry-Birds-Game/README.md

        There are also three types of Pigs and Birds which extends the Pig and the Bird class -> Polymorphism: This is implied through the abstract classes , allowing different objects to be treated uniformly while having specific implementations.

-**Steps to download and run the project**

-    1. Download the entire git repository as a ZIP file.
-    2. Unzip it.
-    3. Open the unzipped folder in IntelliJ IDEA IDE.
-    4. Load the Gradle project when prompted by IntelliJ IDEA.
-    5. Open the file Lwjgl3Launcher.java, to open it use the following path:
-       Angry-Birds-Game-main -> lwjgl3 [Angry-Birds-Game-main.lwjgl3] -> src ->
-       main -> java -> com.Pixel.Angry.Birds.lwjgl3 -> Lwjgl3Launcher.java
-    6. If the JDK version is not selected, select it.
-    7. Run Lwjgl3Launcher.java.